-Amec Foster Wheeler recommends that, as the Terronera Project moves through its study and development process, timely applications that support the Proposed Project Schedule be submitted for all permits and approvals required in Mexico for mining developments as described in Section 20.
+Wood Environment & Infrastructure Solutions, Inc. (formerly Amec Foster Wheeler Environment & Infrastructure Inc. referred throughout the document as Wood) recommends that, as the Terronera Project moves through its study and development process, timely applications that support the Proposed Development Schedule be submitted for all permits and approvals required in Mexico for mining developments as described in Section 20.
+Costs associated with these permits are included in the recommended budget referenced in the Section below.